philipseo/purge-deps/README.md

 `purge-deps` is a command-line tool designed to delete all files and folders related to dependencies in JavaScript-based monorepo projects.
 It provides a convenient way to clean up generated files created by package managers.

-## Features

-- By default, it targets files and folders related to JavaScript package managers.
-- If you're not working with JavaScript, you can specify custom targets using the `overwrite` option.

 ## Installation

-You can install `purge-deps` globally using npm:
+You can install `purge-deps` globally using npm

 ```bash
 npm install -g purge-deps